MarEcoTel/UASMorpho/README.md

 Morphometrix code is used from an existing github repo: https://github.com/wingtorres/morphometrix

 Collatrix code is used from an existing github repo: https://github.com/cbirdferrer/collatrix

+Preparing new LIDAR units also requires use of the following github repo: https://github.com/sparkfun/Arduino_Boards